Ingredients

 Effect: Skin-identical emulsifier

-Hydrogenated Phosphatidylcholine is a natural skin-identical emulsifier that is suitable for the formation of a derma membrane structure .
-It occurs naturally in our body and is a component of every human cell membrane.
-Hydrogenated Phosphatidylcholine can be obtained from plants such as soy or sunflower.
+Hydrogenated phosphatidylcholine is a natural, skin-identical emulsifier suitable for forming a dermal membrane structure .
+It occurs naturally in our bodies and is a component of every human cell membrane.
+Hydrogenated phosphatidylcholine can be derived from soy or sunflower.

-Hydrogenated Phosphatidylcholine contains phospholipids , a subtype of fats (lipids) that make up about 75% of all cell membranes.
-Phospholipids have a water-loving head and two water-hating tails.
-This ingenious structure gives the molecule an emulsifying property, meaning it allows fat to combine with water.
+Hydrogenated phosphatidylcholine contains phospholipids , a type of fat (lipid) that makes up about 75% of all cell membranes.
+Phospholipids have a hydrophilic head and two hydrophobic tails.
+This sophisticated structure gives the molecule emulsifying properties, allowing it to bind fat and water.

-The skin has a lamellar structure, also known as a derma membrane structure.
-The skin's own emulsifiers can integrate seamlessly into this structure.
-For this reason, creams with hydrogenated phosphatidylcholine are also called DMS creams .
-Thanks to a biomembrane, hydrogenated phosphatidylcholine is able to bind all fats and active ingredients and transport them better into the skin.
-This mechanism makes the skin barrier much stronger.
+The skin has a lamellar structure, also known as the dermal membrane structure.
+The skin's own emulsifiers can seamlessly integrate into this structure.
+Creams containing hydrogenated phosphatidylcholine are therefore also called DMS creams .
+Thanks to its biomembrane structure, hydrogenated phosphatidylcholine is able to bind all fats and active ingredients and transport them more effectively into the skin.
+This mechanism significantly strengthens the skin barrier.

 Actually, all three INCI names refer to the same ingredient.
-The only difference is the amount of phospholipids that naturally occur in the emulsifier.
-Depending on which active ingredients are in a product and what texture it has, one or the other emulsifier makes sense.
+The only difference is the amount of phospholipids, which occur naturally in the emulsifier.
+Depending on the active ingredients in a product and its texture, one emulsifier or another makes more sense.

 Hydrogenated Lecithin/Lecithin

-Hydrogenated lecithin or lecithin contains only about 30% phospholipids.
+Hydrogenated lecithin, or lecithin in general, contains only about 30% phospholipids.

 Hydrogenated phosphatidylcholine

 Hydrogenated phosphatidylcholine contains significantly more phospholipids and is therefore one of the most expensive emulsifiers.
-This is why you will rarely find this emulsifier in cosmetic products.
+That's why you'll rarely find this emulsifier in cosmetic products.

-Hydrogenated Phosphatidylcholine, obtained from sunflower, is the highest quality (skin's own) emulsifier.
+Hydrogenated phosphatidylcholine, derived from sunflower, is the highest quality (skin-compatible) emulsifier.

-Hydrogenated Lecithin/Lecithin, like Hydrogenated Phosphatidylcholine, can be used to encapsulate active ingredients .
+Hydrogenated lecithin/ lecithin, like hydrogenated phosphatidylcholine, can be used for encapsulating active ingredients .

-Liposomes are small spheres that are surrounded by a phospholipid bilayer and contain an active ingredient in order to transport it deeper and more precisely into the skin with the help of a fatty shell.
-This is called encapsulation.
+Liposomes are tiny spheres surrounded by a phospholipid bilayer and containing an active ingredient.
+This active ingredient is transported deeper and more precisely into the skin using a fatty shell.
+This process is called encapsulation.

-Encapsulation with hydrogenated lecithin/lecithin or hydrogenated phosphatidylcholine is particularly useful when active ingredients such as vitamin C or niacinamide are to be transported deeper into the skin.
-If these are on the INCI list, you can be sure that your active ingredients will penetrate deeper into the skin.
+Especially when active ingredients like vitamin C or niacinamide need to penetrate deeper into the skin, encapsulation with hydrogenated lecithin/lecithin or hydrogenated phosphatidylcholine is beneficial.
+If these ingredients are listed in the INCI list, you can be sure that your active ingredients will reach deeper into the skin.

 ← Older Post Newer Post →